UoB-COMSM0166/2025-group-20/README.md

 **Figure 3b**: *Demonstrates the Recipe Book (left) with its support bidirectional diagonal slices and the recipe line (top)*

-**Challenge 3: UI and Logic Coordination**
-As we introduced more slicing directions, the codebase and UI logic grew significantly more complex.
-Each new direction required custom logic for hitbox placement and movement within the SlicePattern and SliceArray classes.
-This meant more calculations per frame, especially when multiple fruits were on screen.
-On the UI side, we had to reflect these patterns clearly showing accurate icons, updating the recipe bar, and visually removing fruits in real time.
-Managing this dynamic UI alongside constantly updating hitboxes created a performance bottleneck.
-The recipe bar needed to sync perfectly with slicing logic, requiring careful coordination between state updates and canvas rendering.
-This increase in both UI rendering and logic checks led to noticeable lag and a bloated update loop, especially in hard mode, where fruit patterns are more demanding.

 # Evaluation (Matilda)